British Rail Class 55: Background

-In 1955, the English Electric company produced a prototype diesel locomotive at the Dick, Kerr & Co works in Preston, officially named the DP1 but commonly known as DELTIC, this prototype experimentally used two Napier Deltic engines which had been developed for marine applications.
+In 1955, the English Electric company produced a prototype diesel locomotive at the Dick, Kerr & Co works in Preston, officially named the DP1 but commonly known as Deltic.
+This prototype experimentally used two Napier Deltic engines which had been developed for marine applications.
 These unconventional engines were configured in a triangle with an opposed piston design.
 They ran at high speed (1,500 RPM) more than twice that of conventionally configured engines, which made them very powerful relative to their size and weight, compared to the conventional diesel engines of the era.
 The locomotive used two of these engines, both rated at 1650 hp, which gave the locomotive a combined power output of 3300 hp for a weight of 106 tons.

-The other notable features of the locomotive was its large size by British standards, and striking styling, which was inspired by the bulldog nosed American diesels of the era.
+The other notable features of the locomotive were its large size by British standards and striking styling, which was inspired by the bulldog nosed American diesels of the era.

+At the same time, the management of the British Railways Eastern Region were looking for a replacement for their pre-war fleet of Class A4 steam locomotives for use on top-link expresses on the East Coast Main Line.
+There was a contemporary (1957) proposal to electrify the ECML; however, this had a proposed completion date of 1970.
+Gerry Fiennes, the traffic manager of the ECML, believed that his expresses should be able to achieve an end-to-end average speed of 70-75 mph in order to remain competitive with other forms of transport, he felt that they could not wait more than a decade for service improvements by electrification when the expanding road network was taking away passengers, and opted instead for high speed-diesel traction as an interim solution.

-At the same time, the management of the British Railways Eastern Region were looking for a new generation of diesels to replace their pre-war fleet of Class A4 steam locomotives for use on top-link expresses on the East Coast Main Line.
-The management of the Eastern Region were unimpressed by the performance of the best conventional diesels of the time, the s, which for a weight of 133 tons, produced 2000 hp, which meant that their performance was no better than the steam locomotives they were supposed to replace.
-Gerry Fiennes, the traffic manager of the ECML, believed that his expresses would need a step-change in performance in order to remain competitive; impressed by the superior power and speed of the DELTIC prototype, he persuaded British Railways to purchase a fleet of locomotives based on it.
+The management of the Eastern Region were however unimpressed by the performance of the best conventional diesels of the time, the English Electric Type 4, which for a weight of 133 tons, produced 2000 hp, which meant that their performance was no better than the steam locomotives they were supposed to replace.
+However, as the Deltic prototype had the necessary power and speed to achieve Gerry Fiennes's desired performance improvements, he persuaded British Railways to purchase a fleet of locomotives based on it.